qiyfoundation/Qiy-Scheme/Definitions.md

 An [Identifier](#identifier) that a [Service Provider](#service-provider) can use to provide services to a natural person, but that the [Service Provider](#service-provider) can not use to identify the natural person.
 The Pseudo Id can either be persistent or transient.

+### Pseudonymisation
+The processing of [Personal Data](#personal-data) in such a manner that the [Personal Data](#personal-data) can no longer be attributed to a specific data subject without the use of additional information, provided that such additional information is kept separately and is subject to technical and organisational measures to ensure that the personal data are not attributed to an identified or identifiable natural person.

 ### Public Key Infrastructure
 A public key infrastructure (PKI) is a set of roles, policies, and procedures needed to create, manage, distribute, use, store & revoke digital certificates and manage public-key encryption, see https://en.wikipedia.org/wiki/Public_key_infrastructure.